aPixelInSpace/F-a-maze-ing/vpdocs/src/guide/canvas/README.md

 ## Ellipse

-s-ellipse
+`s-ellipse`

 ```
   -r, --rowRadiusLength        Required.
 The length for the horizontal radius.

   -c, --columnRadiusLength     Required.
 The length for the vertical radius.

-  --rowenlargingfactor         (Default: 0) Zoom factor on the horizontal axis.
+  --rowenlargingfactor         (Default: 0.0) Zoom factor on the horizontal axis.

-  --columnenlargingfactor      (Default: 0) Zoom factor on the vertical axis.
+  --columnenlargingfactor      (Default: 0.0) Zoom factor on the vertical axis.

   --rowtranslationfactor       (Default: 0) Translation factor on the horizontal axis.

   --columntranslationfactor    (Default: 0) Translation factor on the vertical axis.

-  --ellipsefactor              (Default: 0) Inside ellipse factor.
+  --ellipsefactor              (Default: 0.0) Inside ellipse factor.

-  --side                       (Default: 0) Indicate whether the ellipse is Inside or Outside.
+  --side                       (Default: Inside) Indicate whether the ellipse is *Inside or Outside.
 ```

 (Array2d type)

 ## Hexagon

-s-hexagon
+`s-hexagon`

 ```
   -s, --edgeSize    Required.
 The length of one side of the hexagon.